-Timely and cost-effective completion of our energy-related infrastructure, including our Facilities and Liquefaction Facilities, and, assuming the consummation of the Hygo Merger, the Sergipe Terminal, the Barcarena Terminal and the Santa Catarina Terminal, as well as future projects, in compliance with agreed specifications is central to our business strategy and is highly dependent on the performance of our primary building contractor and our other contractors under our agreements with them.
+Timely and cost-effective completion of our energy-related infrastructure, including our Facilities and Liquefaction Facilities, the Sergipe Facility, the Barcarena Facility and the Santa Catarina Facility, as well as future projects, in compliance with agreed specifications is central to our business strategy and is highly dependent on the performance of our primary building contractor and our other contractors under our agreements with them.
 The ability of our primary building contractor and our other contractors to perform successfully under their agreements with us is dependent on a number of factors, including their ability to:

-- design and engineer each of our facilities to operate in accordance with specifications; - · engage and retain third-party subcontractors and procure equipment and supplies; - · respond to difficulties such as equipment failure, delivery delays, schedule changes and failures to perform by subcontractors, some of which are beyond their control; - attract, develop and retain skilled personnel, including engineers; - post required construction bonds and comply with the terms thereof; - · manage the construction process generally, including coordinating with other contractors and regulatory agencies; and - · maintain their own financial condition, including adequate working capital.
+- design and engineer each of our facilities to operate in accordance with specifications; - engage and retain third-party subcontractors and procure equipment and supplies; - respond to difficulties such as equipment failure, delivery delays, schedule changes and failures to perform by subcontractors, some of which are beyond their control; - attract, develop and retain skilled personnel, including engineers; - post required construction bonds and comply with the terms thereof; - manage the construction process generally, including coordinating with other contractors and regulatory agencies; and - maintain their own financial condition, including adequate working capital.